 - Your economic condition (usually proved by a bank statement)

-- Your family relationships within home country
+- Your family relationships within your home country

 All this information is compiled in this article to give a general understanding to anyone who is looking to obtain a work visa in the USA.
-If you need any further assistance you may call us at 407-344-1012 and request a meeting with our qualified immigration professional who are willing to guide you through the intricacies and complexities involved in the process of obtaining a work visa in the USA.
+If you need any further assistance you may call us at 407-344-1012 and request a meeting with our qualified immigration professionals who is willing to guide you through the intricacies and complexities involved in the process of obtaining a work visa in the USA.
 You can also email us at [email protected].